Gordon has been cooking and experimenting with food since childhood. He loves coming up with new and tasty culinary creations.

 Start your oven preheating to 200C/400F/Gas Mark 6.

 Bring a large pot of fairly heavily salted water to a rolling boil.
 Add the dried conchiglie pasta and stir briefly but well.
-Simmer for eight to ten minutes.
+Simmer for 8 to 10 minutes.
 Drain at your sink through a colander and return to the empty pot.
 Allow to steam off for a couple of minutes before covering and setting aside to cool completely.

 Pour the extra virgin olive oil in to a large glass or stone bowl and add the balsamic vinegar.
 Add the second pinch of dried oregano, stir well and set aside to let the flavours infuse.